-- An eligible nonimmigrant who holds one of the types of visas posted on the Coordinating Board’s web site.
-Students will need to submit copies of their passport, visa, I-94, and other documents as requested.
+- An eligible nonimmigrant who holds one of the types of visas posted on the Coordinating Board’s website.
+Students will need to submit copies of their passports, visa, I-94, and other documents as requested.

 - A person classified by the USCIS as a Refugee, Asylee, Parolee, Conditional Permanent Resident, or Temporary Resident

-- Nonimmigrants (including undocumented citizens) may claim residency to Texas if they meet the following conditions:
+- Nonimmigrants (including undocumented citizens) may claim residency in Texas if they meet the following conditions:

 - Graduated or will graduate from a Texas high school or receive their GED certificate in Texas.

 - Resided in Texas for three years leading up to graduation from high school or received my GED certificate in Texas.

 - Resided or will have resided in Texas for the 12 months prior to the census date of the semester in which he/she will enroll.

 - Has filed or will file an application to become a permanent resident at the earliest opportunity that he/she is eligible to do so.